 “We are so excited about the potential to use this scientific tool to tell the story of an individual bird: where it was banded, where it has gone from here and how long it took to travel,” said Judy Fairchild with the Dewees Island Conservancy.

-For more information on why we need to study the full life cycle and migration of birds and how this technology works, visit: https://motus.org/about/.
-If you’d like to make a donation, please click here to support our ongoing research efforts.
-Check out the detections that the Dewees tower has picked up lately, with migration getting into full gear some neat birds are passing by!
+If you’d like to support our ongoing research efforts, please click here to make a donation.
+In the meantime, check out the detections that the Dewees tower has picked up lately, with migration getting into full gear some neat birds are passing by!